UmarRajpoot/UmarRajpoot/README.md

 - 👋 Hi, I’m Umar Saleem..
 - 👀 I’m interested in Programming and creating Web Apps.
 - 🌱 I’m currently learning in BSE Software Engineering.
-- 💞️ I’m looking to collaborate on LovelyFriends
+- 💞️ I’m looking to collaborate with LovelyFriends
-- 📫 How to reach me umarraja230@gmail.com / umarsaleemdev@gmail.com
+- 📫 How to reach me = () => umarraja230@gmail.com / umarsaleemdev@gmail.com

 <!---
 UmarRajpoot/UmarRajpoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.